manisar2/manisar2/README.md

 I'm currently into Python and machine learning.

-Find below some of my code snipptes, tools, reference guides and musings.
+Find below some of the code snippets, tools, reference guides and musings authored by me.

 ## Online Tools